s4njk4n/XDC_Sentinel/README.md

 ![XDC Sentinel Logo](XDC_Sentinel.jpg)

 ## Overview
 XDC Sentinel is a monitoring tool designed to check the status of XDC network nodes by verifying if their P2P port (e.g., 30303) is open and responsive.
-It runs periodic checks and sends notifications to your iPhone/Android for events such as:
+It runs periodic checks and sends notifications to iPhone/Android for events such as:
 - Node going offline or coming back online.
 - Repeated offline reminders (every 2 hours if offline persists).
 - Daily "remains online" confirmation (sent on the first check after 08:00 AEST/AEDT).

 The software itself is a Linux-based tool that uses standard linux utilities for port checks and for notifications.
 It is hosted and executed on a GitHub Actions workflow for reliability, with state persistence to track node history.
+Notifications can be simultaneously sent to as many user devices as the purchaser requires.

 **Important Note**: XDC Sentinel is not affiliated with the XDC Network or any official entities.
 It is an independent monitoring service provided for informational purposes only.